LLM in the Shell: Generative Honeypots: Setup of Evaluation Experiments

-The example below shows a true positive, in which a participant identified the system as a "honeypot", and experts confirmed that it was a clear LLM-introduced error.
+The following example shows a true positive, in which a participant believed the response was not consistent with the output of a Linux shell and identified the system as a "honeypot", and experts confirmed that it was a clear LLM-introduced error.

-The example below shows a false positive, in which a participant identified the system as a "honeypot", but experts confirmed that it is common that the '.bashrc' file does not exist in systems that use other interpreters.
-This is common on Linux-based IoT devices.
-This answer is an artifact of telling the participants they would be inside a honeypot.
+The example below shows a false positive, in which a participant identified the system as a "honeypot", but experts confirmed that it is common that the '.bashrc' file does not exist in systems that use other interpreters, for example, in Linux-based IoT devices.
+This answer may be an artifact of telling the participants they would be inside a honeypot.

-Another example of a false positive was the command shown below, in which the participant identified this command as \textbf{honeypot} due to the small number of files.
+Another example of a false positive was the command shown below, in which the participant identified this command as not consistent with the output of a real Linux shell and classified it as \textbf{a honeypot} due to the small number of files.
 However, many small systems have this number of files or fewer.
-We believe this answer was an artifact of insufficient real security experience.